ekmungai/eloquent-ifrs/README.md

 use IFRS\Traits\IFRSUser;
 use IFRS\Interfaces\Recyclable;
-use IFRS\Interfaces\Segregatable;
 ...

-class User ... implements Recyclable, Segregatable {
+class User ... implements Recyclable {
   ...
   use IFRSUser;
   ...